salmonmoose/Career/CV.md

 #### Accomplishments
 - Automation of highly manual fault reporting procedure
+    - Ongoing work expanding towards a client facing reporting tool
+    - Extending to provide monthly reports of system stability and operations actions.
 - Creation of high-level display of system faults for large screen display
     - Custom interfaces created for Nagios, Foreman, and graphite
     - AJAX front end to bring real time information from multiple sources